kidscancode/godot_recipes/src/content/3D/3d_sphere_car.md

 #### Ball

-Add a sphere `CollisionShape` to the RigidBody.
+Add a sphere {{< gd-icon CollisionShape3D >}}`CollisionShape` to the rigid body.
 We're using a radius of `1` here, but you'll want to experiment with the size of the ball to get different driving behavior.

 Here's how to adjust the settings on the body: